Barriers to Care Fast Facts

 • A Health Professional Shortage Area (HPSA) is an area within the United States with a shortage of health care professionals.
 Individuals who reside in HPSAs do not have sufficient access to dental care.

-• ASDA believes that dental students should be involved in the reduction of barriers to care through projects, education, internships, externships and outreach to underserved populations.
+• As of April 1, 2024, there were 6,826 total dental HPSA designations within the US, an additional 9,814 dental providers would be required to meet this need.
+ASDA believes that dental students should be involved in the reduction of barriers to care through projects, education, internships, externships and outreach to underserved populations.
 ASDA also believes that evidence-based measures should be employed to reduce these barriers.
 Read more about our H-1 and H-2 policies.

 Barriers to care_resized